-The Product Sense Framework is a crucial evaluation criterion for 87% of PM interviews at top tech companies, where 45% of candidates are rejected due to lack of product sense.
+The Product Sense Framework is a crucial evaluation criterion for 87% of PM interviews at top tech companies, where many candidates are rejected due to lack of product sense.
 A well-structured framework is essential for success.
-In a Q2 debrief, a hiring manager noted that 27% of candidates failed to demonstrate a clear understanding of product trade-offs.
+In a Q2 debrief, a hiring manager noted that some candidates failed to demonstrate a clear understanding of product trade-offs.
 The problem isn't the framework itself, but the judgment signal behind it.
 A good framework should not be a checklist, but a nuanced evaluation of product decisions.

 What is Product Sense